chevolec/LinuxSignage/README.md

 i'ts also a good base for interactive screens, like photo-booth, mp3 jukebox, etc.

+### Create a Raspberry Image
+Select the option Raspberry PI OS 32-bit with Desktop enviroment

 ### Installing Xorg bare X
+### If you dont have a desktop enviroment
 ```bash
 sudo apt install -y --no-install-recommends xserver-xorg xserver-xorg-input-evdev
 ```